 Most agencies have zero behavioral health experience.
 When they start running campaigns this lack of knowledge shows.
 They may luck out with some obvious keyword campaigns that land on a decent website you’ve built, but when it comes down to really optimizing your paid search, they fall short.
 Why?
 Because they don’t know their audience.
 They don’t understand who is searching, why they are searching, or how they make a decision about treatment.
 They don’t understand the way a team works in behavioral health – the regular interaction between your front line marketing experts, writers, designers, and your call center and the trust that must be built between the marketing team and the intake teams.

 Internet marketing experience outside the behavioral health field does not prepare agencies or other players for the complexity of converting this particular online consumer to client.
-They will try their old “tried-and-true” methods and talk to you about Subject Matter Experts (SMEs) and media buying and trying this or that.
+They will rely on their “tried-and-true” methods and talk to you about Subject Matter Experts (SMEs) and media buying and trying this or that.
 As they continue to hit the wall they will find new ways to explain their failures: it must be your call center; it must be these employees; maybe it’s your designers.
 They will buy radio time or throw up a scarily bad TV ad.
-The calls will be Medicare-dominated or otherwise completely unqualified.
+The calls will be Medicaid-dominated or otherwise completely unqualified.
 They will write articles that mimic the thousands of other low quality articles.
 Their SMEs will be low-paid interns or entry-level writers spitting out content that says nothing new and draws little interest.

 The unfortunate truth is most behavioral health companies will be led down this garden path for years before they realize they have been spending hundreds of thousands of dollars on “experts” who have no expertise.
 Companies have seen large-scale failure due to agencies who are expert at manipulating data and obfuscating their lack of knowledge.
 You can recognize their presentations as they are filled with industry in-speak and finger pointing.